Daniel Yaw Domelevo

-Daniel Yaw Domelevo is a Ghanaian accountant who currently serves as a Board member of the Global Fund.
+Daniel Yaw Domelevo is a Ghanaian accountant who currently serves as the Board Chairman for the Economic and Organized Crime Office (EOCO) in Ghana and also a Board member of the Global Fund.
 He is a former Auditor-General of Ghana.
 He was appointed by John Dramani Mahama in 2016 to replace Richard Quartei Quartey who had retired from Public service.
 He won the 2019 Integrity Personality Award at the 2019 Ghana Integrity Initiative awards.

 Education

 Domelevo holds an Executive master's degree in Business Administration (Finance) from the University of Ghana Business School.
 He trained as a chartered accountant and has been a member of the Institute of Chartered Accountants (Ghana) since 1993.

 Career

 Early career

 Domelevo is a trained accountant by profession and served in senior staff roles at the Controller and Accountant General's Department (CAGD) in the Ministry of Finance and Economic Planning (Ghana) for 18 years.
-He is a Public Financial Management Expert, he worked at the World Bank as a Senior Financial Management Specialist responsible for Public Financial Management projects in Zimbabwe and Malawi.
+From January 2010 to December 2016, he was the Public Financial Management Expert of the World Bank and served as the Senior Financial Management Specialist responsible for Public Financial Management projects in Zimbabwe and Malawi.
 He also served as the Chief Accountant for the Ghana Film Industry Corporation (now TV3).